PostState/defi-invaders/README.md

-# Cosmos Invaders(Name to Change)
+# Cosmic Voyager(Name to Change)

 ## Main Idea

 ### Learn-to-Earn for Gamers - Win-Win Projects

-The Cosmos Invaders game aims to align the interests of players with those of projects within the Cosmos Ecosystem:
+The Cosmic Voyager game aims to align the interests of players with those of projects within the Cosmos Ecosystem:

 - Players seek enjoyment and the opportunity to gain new knowledge and rewards.
 - Projects aim to popularize their ideas, explain their functionality, and attract real users.

-Cosmos Invaders gamifies the learning process, providing players with insights into staking, liquid staking, liquidity pools, and farming in a gaming format.
+Cosmic Voyager gamifies the learning process, providing players with insights into staking, liquid staking, liquidity pools, and farming in a gaming format.

 DeFi concepts are often poorly understood.
 For instance, describing the process of liquidity mining as "Send Token-A with Token-B to the Liquidity Pool and you will receive PL tokens that you can hold to receive Token-B, which you can exchange for other tokens!" is accurate but lacks clarity.